vinzmyko/mdello/project-management.md

                         - TaskCompleted ✅, Name ✅, labels, due date
         - Apply them to Diff() function

-// How the get labels look like label name='cool' label name='label with space' label name='' label name='' label name='' label name='' label name='' label name='from main func'

-- Get the actions for creating/deleting a label from the board
+- Get the actions for creating/deleting a label from the board ✅
     FILES:
         - from_markdown.go - parsing the labels+labelid into data we send to the diff.go to compare them and then we need to implement the functions ✅
     - Just use short ids for the labels so we can detect changes instead of our current approach ✅